Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 - In the bowl of a stand-up mixer with the paddle attachment (you could also use use a medium bowl with an electric hand mixer), rub the sugar and lemon zest together.
 This recipe uses A LOT of lemon zest.
 So be sure to make a salad to use up the leftover lemons.

-- Add the room temperature unsalted butter, oil and vanilla.
-Beat it until fluffy and combined, about 1 minute.
+- Add the oil and vanilla.
+Beat until combined, about 1 minute.
 Add the eggs and food coloring gel (if using).
 And beat once again.

 - Add the dry ingredients and mix until you no longer see speckles of flour.